uilibrary/AatroX-vue/README.md

 -   🚝 [Ready to Deploy](https://www.netlify.com/)
 -   💫 Clean Code

-## Aatrox is the most comprehensive admin template availbale
+## Aatrox is the most comprehensive admin template available

 If you're a developer seeking for a developer-friendly, feature-rich, and highly customizable admin dashboard, Aatrox is the best option.
 We used industry best practices to create the greatest admin template that is not only quick and easy to use, but also extremely scalable.
 With maximum convenience and versatility, you'll be able to create any application you desire with no effort.